 Isolating Groups and Layers

 When working on a canvas of the current document, all objects of that canvas are available for selection, unless they are locked or part of locked layers or groups.
-Objects inside groups can be selected by holding the Command key, or using the Deep Selector tool.
+Objects inside groups can be selected by holding the Command key, or using the Direct Selector tool.

 Isolating a single layer, or a group of objects, make it easier to select only objects inside a layer or group.
 The isolated mode can be selected by selecting and then double clicking on a group of objects, or by selecting the layer or object in the layers panel and selecting the Enter Isolated Mode command from the layers panel menu.
 The isolated mode can also be selecting by using the Isolate Context command from the Select menu.